Kaiam

 Kaiam Corporation was an American manufacturer of optronics equipment for computer networking.
 Founded in 2009, it was headquartered in Newark, California, and until December 2018 had a manufacturing facility in Silicon Glen in Scotland.
 After cash-flow problems and a patent infringement lawsuit, the company collapsed in early 2019.
 The founder and CEO was Bardia Pezeshki.

 Products

-Kaiam manufactured 40Gb/s and 100Gb/s optical transceivers that used MEMS alignment to link servers.
+Kaiam manufactured 40 Gb/s and 100 Gb/s optical transceivers that used MEMS alignment to link servers.
 Its key technological innovation was to use silicon micromachining technology to perform the high-precision alignment necessary for single-mode fiber optics, rather than manual or robotic processes.
-In March 2016 it demonstrated the CWDM4, a 100 Gigabit-per-second coarse wavelength division multiplexing (CWDM) silicon photonics transceiver using silicon modules and receivers.
+In March 2016 it demonstrated the CWDM4, a 100 Gigabit-per-second coarse wavelength-division multiplexing (CWDM) silicon photonics transceiver using silicon modules and receivers.
 It was also one of the first companies to push for a copackaged approach of optical modules combined with electronics to bring high bandwidth links directly to ICs.
-A demonstration with Corning at the Optical Fiber Conference showed a 1.6Tb/s engine was possible.
+A demonstration with Corning at the Optical Fiber Conference showed a 1.6 Tb/s engine was possible.